jw120/movie-vote/README.md

 ## TODO

   + Clean test and screenshot
-  + Add a test to probe hasOwnProperty in addToRootData
+  + Consider migrating resting to enzyme
   + Add tests for selector functions
   + Do the selector functions serve any useful purpose?
   + Implement production build